What To Do in February for Your St Augustine Lawn

 8. Looks great

-Therefore, instead of applying fertilizers and chemicals, go organic in February, take care of your lawn by tuning up the irrigation and raising the mower.
+Therefore, instead of applying fertilizers and chemicals, go organic in February, and take care of your lawn by tuning up the irrigation and raising the mower.

-Rick Orr Owner-Operator APL Pest Control/Creator of ILOVETURF.COM
+Rick Orr Owner-Staff Agronomist Barefoot Grassl/Creator of ILOVETURF.COM

 Rick